Ruakākā: Geography

-Ruakākā Beach lies near the mouth of the Ruakākā River which boasts a rare bird reserve and popular holiday parks.
-It is primarily a residential area made up of a mixture of permanent homes and beach shacks.
+Ruakākā Beach is primarily a residential area made up of a mixture of permanent homes and beach shacks.
+It lies near the mouth of the Ruakākā River, which boasts a rare bird reserve and popular holiday parks.

-The Ruakākā Township was developed off the back of the Marsden Point Oil Refinery expansion in the 1980s where services were required to support the large influx of workers from all over the world involved in the project.
+Ruakākā Township was developed off the back of the Marsden Point Oil Refinery expansion in the 1980s where services were required to support the large influx of workers from all over the world involved in the project.
 A government requirement for a percentage of revenue invested in the project to be spent on the local community allowed for provision of services not common in communities this size (e.g. squash courts, sports grounds).

-The Marsden Power Station Village was built to support the Marsden Power Stations (A & B) which have since been decommissioned.
+The Marsden Power Station Village was built to support the Marsden Power Stations (A & B), which have since been decommissioned.
 The area is now promoted as beachside living.

-Beaches

 The bay has beautiful sandy white beaches looking out towards Bream Head, the Hen and Chicken Islands, Mount Manaia and Sail Rock.